bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-12-11-newsletter.md

 (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [C-Lightning #3260][] adds new `createonion` and `sendonion` RPC methods that allow external tools or C-Lighting plugins to create and send encrypted LN messages that the node itself doesn't necessarily understand.
+- [C-Lightning #3260][] adds new `createonion` and `sendonion` RPC methods that allow external tools or C-Lightning plugins to create and send encrypted LN messages that the node itself doesn't necessarily understand.
 Some use cases for this mechanism described in the PR
   include: cross-chain atomic swaps, rendez-vous routing (see [Newsletter